parkcoj/Intro-to-NCBI-Cloud-Computing/index.md

 {::options parse_block_html="false" /}

-2. You are designing a population-level epidemiological survey of some bacterial pathogens from samples collected across Europe.
+b) You are designing a population-level epidemiological survey of some bacterial pathogens from samples collected across Europe.
 You decide you want to get some preliminary data on _Escherichia coli_ (or maybe _Staphylococcus aureus_...) from the SRA, but you aren’t picky about what kind of sequencing is done just yet.
 Write a SQL command in the query terminal to find all sequences collected from the **continent Europe** and are from the **organism Escherichia coli or Staphylococcus aureus**.

 _Hint: The column header for the continent is not very intuitive.
 Try using the “Preview Table” option from the “Tables” tab described earlier to find a column that would fit._